 The Edo-Tokyo Museum, Tokyo

-While our prime motivation for visiting this museum was admittedly a certain Osamu Tezuka exhibition (which itself is awesome), the rest did prove stimulating in it’s own right.
-It’s essentially a mini reconstruction of Edo (the former name of Tokyo) and includes scale models of buildings from that period.
+While our prime motivation for visiting this museum was admittedly a certain Osamu Tezuka exhibition (which itself was awesome), the rest did prove stimulating in it’s own right.
+A large portion of the museum is essentially a mini reconstruction of Edo (the former name of Tokyo), including scale models of buildings from that period.
 Off to the side there’s also a nice collection of older Japanese art.
 Not a requisite visit if you’ve not seen much of modern day Tokyo, but a pleasing escape if you already have.

 .